 Inspired by the (theoretical) ground truth optimal solution, we approximate the value and policy functions with two scalar parameters $\psi$ and $\theta$:

 With the proposed test processes \eqref{eq:choice of test function}, the optimality conditions \eqref{eq:rl td equation general} now read

-\paragraph{{\bf An informal analysis: optimality conditions.}} To better understand the conditions \eqref{eq:black scholes foc}, we first present an informal analysis by ignoring the time discretization issue (i.e. assuming it is possible to continuously draw samples from a stochastic policy and collect observations, and to compute the integrals involved exactly).
+\paragraph{{\bf Informal analysis: optimality conditions.}} To better understand the conditions \eqref{eq:black scholes foc}, we first present an informal analysis by ignoring the time discretization issue (i.e. assuming it is possible to continuously draw samples from a randomized policy and collect observations, and to compute the integrals involved exactly).

 Applying It\^o's lemma to the term $\dd \frac{(W_t^{a^{\hat{\bm\pi}^{\theta}}})^{1-\gamma}\exp\{\psi (T-t) - \lambda (1-\gamma)(T-t)/2\}}{1-\gamma} $ and using the wealth equation \eqref{classical_wealth}, we deduce that \eqref{eq:black scholes foc} is equivalent to { }